Last updated on 2026-05-15

 Career Options

-Graduates of the Plumbing program can pursue various career opportunities in Canada, including:
+Graduates of the Plumbing program can pursue a variety of career opportunities in Canada, including:

-• Steamfitter/Pipefitter: Specialize in the installation and maintenance of piping systems for heating and cooling.
+- Steamfitter/Pipefitter: Specialize in the installation and maintenance of piping systems for various applications.

 These roles require a solid understanding of plumbing codes, regulations, and the ability to work effectively with clients and other tradespeople.
-The program equips students with the necessary skills to excel in these positions.
+The skills acquired in this program will prepare graduates for a successful career in the plumbing industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.